-The primary objective of a Master Innholder is to establish and maintain the highest standards of hotel management.
-Describe how you are already addressing the need for the wider hotel industry to attract, retain and develop talented individuals and suggest how this would be enhanced by becoming a Master Innholder.
+The primary objective of the Master Innholders is to champion and maintain the highest standards of hotel management.
+Please describe how you would be able to help achieve this objective if you were to become an MI?
+How are you already addressing these issues and helping to attract, retain and develop talented individuals by your own personal efforts, above and beyond any scheme which your company runs internally?
+Finally, please suggest how your efforts would be enhanced by becoming a Master Innholder?

 Applicants are strongly encouraged to discuss their application and suitability for membership with a current Master Innholder, and the application should be supported by a letter of endorsement from a current Master Innholder.
 We request that a current Master Innholder provides a letter of support for just one applicant each year.